 The Class B Preferred Shares were not intended to and will not be used by the Company for anti-takeover purposes without Shareholder approval.
-If at any time a holder of Class B Preferred Shares ceases to be, or is not, a direct or indirect wholly-owned subsidiary of Pembina, Pembina, with or without knowledge of such event, shall be deemed, without further action or notice, to have automatically redeemed all of the Class B Preferred Shares held by such holder in exchange for the redemption amount as set out in Pembina's articles per share together with all declared but unpaid dividends thereon (the "Redemption Amount").
+If at any time a holder of Class B Preferred Shares ceases to be, or is not, a direct or indirect whollyowned subsidiary of Pembina, Pembina, with or without knowledge of such event, shall be deemed, without further action or notice, to have automatically redeemed all of the Class B Preferred Shares held by such holder in exchange for the redemption amount per Class B Preferred Share as set out in Pembina's articles together with all declared but unpaid dividends thereon (the "Redemption Amount").